 Resultant of this, many surrogates have reported that they are often stigmatized because surrogacy is widely believed to involve sexual intercourse.

 This type of public approach indicates that many of the general population unaware of the global conversions related to surrogacy.
-Insufficient public understanding about the surrogacy process not only affect locally but also becomes a social issue.
+Insufficient public understanding about the surrogacy process not only affects locally but also becomes a social issue.

 Continuation of such trend perceived surrogacy as exploitative.
-International and domestic organizations create pressure on the government for banning commercial surrogacy practice in many countries.
+International and domestic organizations create pressure on the government for banning commercial surrogacy practices in many countries.
 However, there is no law to prohibit this practice.

 A divergent opinion demonstrated that surrogacy as an opportunity for the empowerment of poor women.
 Opting commercial surrogacy gives a chance to earn a significant financial benefit to support their family and also to control male domination.

 Surrogacy is a noble invention of assisted reproductive technology (ART).
-Many involuntarily childless couples from all over the globe want to opt surrogacy.
+Many involuntarily childless couples from all over the globe want to opt for surrogacy.
 However, the restriction of cross-border service, the banning of commercial surrogacy are barriers for such prospective intended parents.
-Many general populations believe surrogacy involves sexual intercourse between surrogate mother and intended father.
+Many general populations believe surrogacy involves sexual intercourse between the surrogate mother and the intended father.

 To reduce the conflict, it is necessary to change the point of view of the general population about the surrogacy.
 Proper education to the local people requires to clarify all the misconceptions related to surrogacy such as involvement of sexual intercourse or stigmatizes the surrogate motherhood, etc.

 Giving an understanding of the process of surrogacy and IVF to the local people is necessary.
 The future policy should be designed in such a way that it is approachable to the general population.
-Although, educational promotion is not easy for a country like India, where a huge population, diverse culture may become a barrier.
+Although, educational promotion is not easy for a country like India, where a huge population, a diverse culture may become a barrier.